Just like everything in life, I learned that practice is key to achieving perfection in any makeup application.

 Before applying something, you gotta start by understanding your eye shape.
 As a beginner, consider skipping the winged liner first and instead just focus on the upper lids to enhance your natural shape with definition.

-However, if you’re determined to try a winged liner, remember that practice makes perfect.
+However, if you’re determined to try a winged liner, remember that *again* practice makes perfect.
 It’s easy to become frustrated with detailed makeup application and get caught up in correcting mistakes.
 But with consistent daily practice, applying makeup will become second nature.

 I dedicated several mornings to perfecting my application of winged eyeliner, incorporating tips and tricks from various YouTubers.
 Since everyone’s eye shapes and textures differ, it’s essential to invest time in understanding your own features to achieve the best results.
 The techniques I learned in beauty school didn’t always work for me, so it was crucial to identify my unique eye features and practice diligently.
 Eventually, I discovered my own personal style and am now satisfied with the outcome of my efforts.